Setting Up a Catch-All Inbox

 - Last updated

-- Go to Domains and click on your active domain.
+- Click on your Active domain.

 - Switch to the Connection tab.